louisponet/blog/content/posts/hello_world/index.md

 The answer is to some degree my interest in distributed systems, but mainly pragmatism.
 I only have so many resources at my disposal, which makes separating out concerns into different subsystems the obvious choice allowing each of them to handle their well-defined tasks more efficiently.
 This means I can have a single `Overseer` serve the order flow for many `TradeModels`, each handling potentially many `Instruments`.
 The same goes for interfaces to the `Exchanges`.
-Of course, this design also facilitates the reuse of components more readily, and having multi-consumer message queues naturally opens up the ability to attach auxiliary `Actors` that perform many supporting tasks such as **logging** without impacting the performance of the main execution path.
+The multi-consumer message queues that from the spine of the system allow to attach auxiliary `Actors` that perform many non latency critical supporting tasks such as **logging** without impacting the performance of the main execution path.
-Lastly, as the crypto markets are currently the main target, again unfortunately for pragmatic reasons, the vast majority of latency comes from the connection between me and the exchanges.
+Lastly, as **crypto markets** are currently the main target, again unfortunately for pragmatic reasons, the vast majority of latency anyway originates from the connection between me and the exchanges.

-Nonetheless I really strived to keep the latency given the design constrains to the absolute minimum, and **Mantra** achieves internal latencies between 400ns and 10 microseconds on an untuned arch-linux based distro running on a less than prime example of the intel 14900 K.
+Nonetheless, I really strived to keep the latency given the design constrains to the absolute minimum, and **Mantra** achieves internal latencies between 400ns and 10 microseconds on an untuned arch-linux based distro running on a less than prime example of the intel 14900 K.

 ## Inter Process Communication (IPC)